Amrita-TIFAC-Cyber-Blockchain/MeRiT/README.md

 #### Project Plan:	What does project growth plan look like?
 What timelines are you looking at?

+#### Q2/2022
+ - Implementation of Web Crawler (Surface and Dark Web)
+ - Setting up the Hyperledger Fabric Network Locally
+ - Implementation of Chaincode
+ - Implementation of Machine Learning Algorithm
+ - **Prototype Submission**

+#### Q3/2022
+ -  Hosting the Project on the Cloud Platform - Chainstack
+ -  Adoption to Legal compliance like GPDR
+ -  Improvements to Chaincode based on Copyright Laws

+#### Q4/2022
+ - Testing of the Project

 #### How do you plan industry adoption?

+ - MeRiT services shall be offered under different categories say Free, Premium - Silver, Premium - Gold, Premium - Platinum
+ - MeRiT would let users integrate their custom ledger to our system for secure tracking
+ - MeRiT could be integrate to existing social media platform for automatic identification of infrige contents

 #### How will the project be sustained?
 What are the skills that need to be hired?

+ - MeRiT will sustain because of the sheer need of Copyright management support to individuals without need to involve third-party and low-fee service
+ - MeRiT could be integrate to existing social media platform for automatic identification of infrige contents

 - **Skills Required**
   - Blockchain Developer